Chapter 1

 There are certain parts of our business where we are more risk averse than others.
 For things like our infrastructure, our security, and our core payment processing functions, we have little appetite for risk and so we put ample processes and protections in place to reduce those risks.
 But there are many more parts of our organization where we're very risk forward, and welcome the rewards that those risks bring.

-So take leaps of faith, try things that seem daunting.
-And when screw ups occur, be upfront and communicate those mistakes early to your fellow team members so that problems can be fixed quickly, and we can prevent those mistakes from becoming calamities.
+So take leaps of faith and try things that seem daunting.
+When screw ups occur, be upfront and communicate those mistakes early to your fellow team members so that problems can be fixed quickly, and we can prevent those mistakes from becoming calamities.
 Trust that we will support you through the process, and that messing up is an expected part of this company.

 How you respond to a mistake you've made will say so much more about you than the mistake itself.